-The Year 11 syllabus is divided into two units, each of one semester duration, which are typically delivered as a pair.
-The notional time for each unit is 55 class contact hours.
+The Year 12 syllabus is divided into two units which are delivered as a pair.
+The notional time for the pair of units is 110 class contact hours.

 This unit is about adopting a proactive approach to securing and maintaining work and it involves self-management, using work search tools and techniques, developing career competencies and accessing learning opportunities.